The Pysanky of Tamara Filas

 Click on each thumbnail to see an enlarged view.

-Chicken Egg pysanky photographed individually These were photographed many years after their creation.
+Hen Egg pysanky photographed individually These were photographed in 2025, many years after their creation in the early 2000's.
 They are hollowed out, and were displayed by hanging them with a string secured by a button at the bottom.
 Unfortunately, I found out the hard way that sunlight fades the dye over time.
 Some are not as brilliant as when they were first created, but at least the designs are still quite visible.
-Although there is no spacing between the photographs of each egg to maintain continuity in its rotated display, you can still click on each of the five images for an enlarged view. |
+An electric kistka with 3 different tip sizes was used to make them.
+Although there is no spacing between the photographs of each egg to maintain continuity in its rotated display, you can still click on each of the five images for an enlarged view.

 HOME MY CREATIVE WORKS WATERCOLORS NATURE PHOTOGRAPHY POETRY